Remembering Marty Bryant (1937-2016)

 After moving to Roanoke, Virginia, in the mid 1990s, Bill made connections with and assisted Marie Suthers-McCabe at the Center for Animal Human Interactions (CENTAUR) at the Virginia-Maryland Regional College of Veterinary Medicine at Virginia Tech, and helped spearhead work there concerning the human-animal bond.
 He became a valued advisor to Sandra Barker and the Center for Human-Animal Interaction (CHAI) at Virginia Commonwealth University School of Medicine.
 Bill developed a particular interest in the Center’s research on the health benefits of interacting with companion animals and became a strong supporter.
 A very humble man, Bill declined recognition for his support and only agreed to be interviewed by the university if the photo printed with his story was not of himself, but of his beloved dog, Bitz (story link at the end of this tribute).
 Bill honored CHAI with a bequest to establish an Endowed Chair in Human-Animal Interaction, and even then he had to be persuaded to have his name associated with it.

 Prior to beginning his human-animal bond avocation, Bill had been a TV producer in Hollywood.
 Even earlier, he had served in the armed forces in Korea and he maintained a deep loyalty to his veteran colleagues.
 Although he generally was self-effacing and private in talking about his life, he left a description of some of his experiences in Korea.
 This document reflects his manner of speaking and recaptures his personality.
-A profile describing his recent projects in Virginia is also available.

 Bill was a passionate supporter of the field of human-animal interactions and committed friend to ISAZ whose loyalty and friendship are much missed.